Krishtof-Korda/CarND-PID-Control-Project-Submission/README.md

 [![alt text](https://img.youtube.com/vi/0N598MWOngM/0.jpg)](https://youtu.be/0N598MWOngM)

 ### Now that I could see the affect of each gain, I then spent some good hours tuning each gain until I reached my final result of Kp = .25, Ki = .001, Kd = 12 for steering control.
 I also implemented a cruise control using the following gain values tuned starting from my steering gains.
 The throttle gains final result were Kp = .25, Ki = .005, Kd = 1 (see video below).
+The video is taken on my cell phone since when I tried to do a screen recording it affected the stability of the car, probably by inducing a lag in processing time.

 [YouTube Video](https://youtu.be/3RdFmy1HVIs)